- This event has passed.

 Sponsored by Gryphon House

 Young children view the world from a different perspective than adults.
 Children’s unique perspectives and the way they view the world are greatly regulated by their height.
 Young children live close to the ground—so they are always discovering close up: the tiny acorn peeking out from under a fallen leaf, the glistening droplets on the dandelion, or the dust bunny in the corner of the classroom.
 Adults, on the other hand, have a completely different perspective of the world.
 Their viewpoint is more of a bird’s-eye or all-inclusive view compared to young children who have more of a restricted view.

 Understanding the difference between adult’s viewpoints and children’s perspectives is important when designing classrooms for young children.
 Learn how designing classrooms from children’s perspectives helps improve their behaviors and inspires learning and wonder.
-In this edWebinar with early childhood expert Dr. Sandra Duncan, participants will learn to:
+In this edWebinar with early childhood expert Dr. Sandra Duncan, viewers will learn to:

 - Describe the difference between the adult’s perspective and the child’s viewpoint of an early childhood classroom

 - Give at least three reasons why designing a classroom from a child’s perspective is important

 - List at least three strategies for improving children’s viewpoints in an early childhood classroom

 PreK teachers as well as directors, assistant directors, training coordinators, and professional development personnel will benefit from watching this recorded session.